Support the OU-TU School of Community Medicine

 Your scholarship gift will help provide students with the knowledge and skills necessary to serve as well-rounded specialty or primary care physicians, while learning a special skill set to improve the health of entire communities.

-Gifts to the Enrichment fund support the operations and advancement of the Dean’s office and OU-TU School of Community Medicine.
+Gifts to the enrichment fund support the operations and advancement of the OU-TU School of Community Medicine.
 Your contribution will allow us to continue providing our students with an enriching experience while giving them the skills to improve the health of all individuals.

 Bedlam (now known as Community Health) clinics are innovative, collaborative programs that have provided affordable healthcare to the underserved in Tulsa County since 2003.
 Interactive clinics are medical homes to nearly 14,000 at-risk school children, residents of public housing, isolated elderly, single parents and working poor each year.

 In addition, the model provides an essential teaching component to OU medical, pharmacy and nursing students.
 Hands-on training strengthens clinical skills, overall curriculum and cultural competency while heartening an appreciation for volunteerism and efficient clinic operation.

 “The Bedlam Clinics provide quality, continuous care to many Tulsa-area patients with chronic disease who would otherwise often be in emergency rooms with one crisis after another,” says F. Daniel Duffy, M.D., former Dean of the OU-TU School of Community Medicine.
 “Helping to bring their diseases quickly under control has pulled many of them from the brink of serious health crises.
 They often tell us they don’t know what they’d do or where they’d go for treatment or medicines were it not for the Bedlam Clinics.”